zhixiangteoh/tP/docs/DeveloperGuide.md

 * Prints PowerPoint Slides with an Original Color combination that is chosen by the user.
 * Instantiated using `PowerPointCommand(deck, deckList, isPptxCreated, bgColorString, txtColorString, bgColor, txtColor)` and `PowerPoint(deck, bgColorString, txtColorString, bgColor, txtColor)`

+### Exceptions Thrown by Parsers for `pptx` command
+Normal Parser:
+* `getCsIndex()` - for `-cs` option
+    * There are exceptions thrown if the index is either not within the range [1,10], `CsIndexRangeException` or not in the correct format, `CsIndexFormatException`.

+* `preparePptxCommand()` - for the rest of the options
+    * There is an exception thrown, `ColorsNotAvailException` when the at least one of the colors chosen is not a valid color. (`-cs` option only)
+    * In each command, only either of the options can be used to select the colors so if both options are included at the same time, there will be an exception thrown, `BothCsAndOcException`.
+    * Any other options entered starting with `-` will trigger the exception, `InvalidOptionsException`.

+Deck Parser:
+    * `checkForValidPptxArguments()`
+        * If any other arguments other than the 3 options are present for `pptx` command in Deck mode, the exception, `InvalidPptxArgumentException` will be thrown.
+        * Just like `preparePptxCommand()` from `NormalParser`, the function also checks for invalid options and throw `InvalidOptions` when there are any.

 ### Pretty Printing